 Still interested?
 Well then, read on after the break for the full breakdown of the latest gem to join the Wii’s library.

-If it’s one thing that makes Zombii Attack an interesting game it’s that it puts a new spin on an incredibly tired concept.
-Rather than beating back hoards of the walking dead with a baseball bat or blasting off heads with shotgun shells, players must use a giant slingshot to fire miscellaneous objects at the oncoming zombie hordes.
+If there’s one thing that makes Zombii Attack an interesting game it’s that it puts a new spin on an incredibly tired concept.
+Rather than beating back hordes of the walking dead with a baseball bat or blasting off heads with shotgun shells, players must use a giant slingshot to fire miscellaneous objects at the oncoming zombie hordes.

 This makes for a somewhat amusing mechanic, watching how red playground balls, anvils, and what have you slow the oncoming deluge.
-Unfortunately, a being bizarre only go so far to compensate for what is otherwise one of the worst games I’ve played in a long time.
+Unfortunately, being bizarre only go so far to compensate for what is otherwise one of the worst games I’ve played in recent memory.

 Players gwill find themselves in the employ of a scientist that is experimenting on the undead.
 Throughout Zombii Attack‘s 18 levels he’ll ask you to collect an assortment of different colored zombies.
 The slingshot doubles as a tractor beam, which will let you catch and hurl test subjects into a helicopter hovering in the skies above.
 It’s a diversion that helps to relieve the tedium of chucking rocks at brain munchers, but, like the rest of the game, the concept falls apart in practice.